foobearer/Audio-Player/README.md

 # Audio Player

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
 It is built using Angular.
-I used Angular Material for its user interface and RxJS to fetch some data in iTunes API.
+I used Angular Material for the user interface and RxJS to fetch some data in iTunes API.

 ![alt text](https://github.com/foobearer/Audio-Player/blob/main/audio-player-preview.png?raw=true)